-As domestic species of poultry can be asymptomatic carriers of disease (e.g. Al, ND, Salmonella spp.), they must never be housed on sites where other types of commercial poultry species are present.

-- 2.13 Feeding systems, including silos, storage bins, feed troughs and feeder pans must, wherever possible, be secure to ensure access by wild birds and vermin is restricted.
-Feed spills should be cleaned up as soon as practicable to prevent the attraction of wild birds and vermin, and scatter feeding in range areas should not be undertaken. - 2.14 Where bird weighing is practiced, it must be carried out using the production area's own weighing frames and scales.
-Company service personnel can use their own scales provided that they are cleaned and disinfected when moved between production areas. - 2.15 All portable equipment that is used between sheds and production areas should always be physically cleaned, detergent washed and disinfected prior to being utilised on another site.
+15 2.10 Drainage - The production area should be adequately drained to prevent accumulation and stagnation of water likely to attract waterfowl, especially in the areas around sheds and range areas.
+Standing water may also increase the presence of insects which can act as significant disease vectors.
+A range management plan should be implemented to manage potholes or water pooling after heavy rainfall.
+2.11 Only pullets and/or layers are to be kept in the production area and no other avian species (including fancy birds and pet birds) or domestic animals should have access.
+See section 2.12.
+2.12 As domestic species of poultry can be asymptomatic carriers of disease (e.g. Al, ND, Salmonella spp.), no other poultry species or backyard (domestic) poultry should be kept on a commercial production facility.
+2.13 Feeding systems, including silos, storage bins, feed troughs and feeder pans must, wherever possible, be secure to ensure access by wild birds and vermin is restricted.
+Feed spills should be cleaned up as soon as practicable to prevent the attraction of wild birds and vermin, and scatter feeding in range areas should not be undertaken.
+2.14 Where bird weighing is practiced, it must be carried out using the production area's own weighing frames and scales.
+Company service personnel can use their own scales provided that they are cleaned and disinfected when moved between production areas.
+2.15 All portable equipment that is used between sheds and production areas should always be physically cleaned, detergent washed and disinfected prior to being utilised on another site.
 An insecticide should also be considered where there is the risk of transferring ectoparasites.
 Sensitive equipment like electrical appliances should be hand cleaned and wiped with a disinfectant.
 Equipment or disposables that cannot be effectively cleaned and disinfected should not be transferred between sites unless the farm shed/facility is depopulated and subject to a terminal disinfection prior to repopulation with livestock.